rundeck/docs/docs/about/cloud/cloudfaq.md

 # Rundeck Cloud FAQ

 When can I buy this and when?
+And more importantly Why?